Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Open the Form in Design View.

-5. Select the Label Tool from Toolbox and draw a Label control in the header section of the Form.
+5. Select the Label Tool from the Toolbox and draw a Label control in the header section of the Form.

 6. Change the following property values of the Label as given below: